miguelhd/gear-case-finder/PROGRESS.md

 ### Summary

 The AliExpress API integration has been successfully implemented and all TypeScript errors in the main application code have been fixed.
 The application should now build and deploy successfully on Vercel.
 The next steps are to enhance test coverage, improve API integration, and update the user interface to showcase products from different sources.

+# Gear Case Finder Project Progress

+## March 31, 2025 - Canopy API Integration

+### Completed Tasks

+1. **Updated Canopy API Client to Use GraphQL**
+   - Refactored `canopy-api-client.ts` to use GraphQL instead of REST API
+   - Implemented proper GraphQL queries based on Canopy API documentation
+   - Added support for searching products, getting product details, and searching by dimensions
+   - Ensured proper error handling and response transformation

+2. **Created Database Population Script**
+   - Developed `populate-database.ts` script to fetch and store real data from Canopy API
+   - Implemented functionality to fetch 25 desktop synths with images
+   - Implemented functionality to fetch 25 cases with images
+   - Added logic to check for existing items before saving to avoid duplicates

+3. **Explored Canopy API Schema**
+   - Investigated the GraphQL schema structure through the Canopy API playground
+   - Identified correct field names and query structure for the API
+   - Documented the proper query format for product searches and retrievals

+### Current Status

+The Canopy API integration has been implemented with GraphQL queries instead of REST API calls.
+A database population script has been created to fetch and store real data from the Canopy API, including 25 desktop synths and 25 cases with images.
+During implementation and testing, several technical challenges were encountered, including TypeScript execution errors, module resolution issues, and GraphQL schema errors.
+These issues have been documented for future resolution.

+### Technical Challenges

+1. **GraphQL Schema Structure**
+   - The Canopy API uses GraphQL with a specific schema structure
+   - Initial implementation used incorrect field names (`amazonProductSearch` instead of `amazonProductSearchResults`)
+   - The correct structure was identified through exploration of the API documentation

+2. **TypeScript Execution Issues**
+   - Encountered issues running TypeScript scripts directly with ts-node
+   - Error: "Unknown file extension '.ts'" when trying to execute the database population script
+   - Created a JavaScript test script as an alternative approach to verify API integration

+3. **Module Resolution**
+   - Encountered module resolution issues when converting TypeScript to JavaScript
+   - CommonJS require statements vs. ES module imports caused path resolution problems
+   - These issues need to be resolved for successful database population

+### Next Steps

+1. **Resolve Technical Issues**
+   - Fix TypeScript execution issues to run the database population script
+   - Resolve module resolution problems in the JavaScript version
+   - Complete the verification of database population functionality

+2. **Enhance Error Handling**
+   - Implement more robust error handling for GraphQL queries
+   - Add retry logic for failed API requests
+   - Improve logging for troubleshooting

+3. **Optimize Database Population**
+   - Implement batch processing for more efficient data import
+   - Add scheduling for regular data updates
+   - Implement more sophisticated filtering for relevant products

+4. **Extend API Integration**
+   - Add support for additional product categories
+   - Implement more advanced search capabilities
+   - Enhance dimension matching algorithms

+### Lessons Learned

+1. **GraphQL API Integration**
+   - Always verify the exact GraphQL schema structure before implementation
+   - Use GraphQL playground to test queries before implementing in code
+   - Pay attention to field names and nested structures in GraphQL queries

+2. **TypeScript/JavaScript Compatibility**
+   - Be aware of differences between TypeScript and JavaScript module systems
+   - Test scripts in both environments when possible
+   - Consider compilation steps when working with TypeScript in Node.js

+3. **API Schema Understanding**
+   - Take time to thoroughly understand API documentation before implementation
+   - Don't make assumptions about API structure based on previous experience
+   - Test small queries first before building more complex functionality

+### Summary

+The Canopy API integration has been implemented using GraphQL instead of REST API calls.
+A database population script has been created to fetch and store real data from the Canopy API, including desktop synths and cases with images.
+While technical challenges were encountered during implementation and testing, significant progress has been made in understanding the correct API structure and implementing the integration.
+The next steps are to resolve the remaining technical issues, enhance error handling, optimize the database population process, and extend the API integration to support additional functionality.